- Download our Moving to Norway Guide (PDF)

 Skilled workers in Norway

 Skilled workers are required to have either completed vocational training or a university degree, depending on their profession.
 There has to be a corresponding qualification in Norway.
 Permits are only granted based on experience in exceptional circumstances.

-Certain skilled workers will also have to have their qualification approved by a state organisation such as, for instance, the Norwegian Registration Authority for Health Personnel (SAFH) for doctors and nurses.
+Certain skilled workers will also have to have their qualifications approved by a state organisation such as, for instance, the Norwegian Registration Authority for Health Personnel (SAFH) for doctors and nurses.